JensRantil/jensrantil.github.io/content/posts/waste-in-software-development.md

 perspective.
 This is why I think encouraging sentences like “Refactoring to be able to…” (type I) is important.

-I also think managerial tasks such “filling out quarterly reports in spreadsheets for management” can end up in this category.
+I also think managerial tasks such as “filling out quarterly reports in spreadsheets for management” can end up in this category.

 **Waste of processing itself** includes building a feature that the customer